Discrete Lagrangian Neural Networks with Automatic Symmetry Discovery: Introduction

-Inductive biases borne out of the incorporation of symmetries into learning algorithms have previously shown desirable behaviours in the resulting models such as reduced sample complexity and improved generalisation whilst significantly reducing model complexity \citep{dehmamy2021automatic}.
-We introduce a novel method to automatically learn variational symmetries of a dynamical system along with the system's discrete Lagrangian.
+As another contribution, we introduce a novel method to automatically learn variational symmetries of a dynamical system along with the system's discrete Lagrangian.
 More precisely, we introduce a framework that for a given Lie group action on the configuration space identifies a subgroup which acts by symmetries.
 Through construction of a momentum map, conserved quantities are derived.
-The framework is explicitly worked out for the group of affine linear transformations, which consists of arbitrary compositions of translation, rotations, and scaling transformations.
+While our framework considers variational symmetries of discrete actions, a framework for symplectic symmetries of Hamiltonian systems (SymHNN) was developed in \cite{SymHNN}.
+Inductive biases borne out of the incorporation of symmetries into learning algorithms have previously shown desirable behaviours in the resulting models such as reduced sample complexity and improved generalisation whilst significantly reducing model complexity \citep{dehmamy2021automatic}.Our framework is explicitly worked out for the group of affine linear transformations, which consists of arbitrary compositions of translation, rotations, and scaling transformations.
 We demonstrate in numerical examples that our proposed \textit{Symmetric Discrete Lagrangian Neural Network} (SymDLNN) successfully learns symmetries and conservation laws and that incorporation of symmetries improves the predictions compared to previous approaches.